jayjay0317/Hands-On-ML-Study/Chapter_08/README.md

       - The state of the art in semantic or instance segmentation today is achieved using complex architectures based on convolutional neural networks or vision              transformers

 - Why does labeling representative instances instead of just random instances improve the model performance?

+- is there a different way to find an optimal eps for DBSCAN other than looking at the plots like in the book?